Josiah Fox: Washington Navy Yard

 Another source of disagreement was Fox's attempt to better organize his workforce of mechanics and laborers along more rational lines.
 As part of this effort, Fox wrote some of the first standardized job descriptions and expanded the apprenticeship program.
-Fox although a member of the Society of Friends or "Quakers" not only worked for the military but was a slaveholder.
-In 1803/1804 probably while working in the Gosport Navy Yard, Fox purchased three enslaved individuals Edwin Jones, William Oakley and Betsey Doynes.
-While in Washington DC the Fox family utilized Betsey Doynes as a servant and cook, Fox to the alarm of his white workforce, broke with custom and entered Jones and Oakley as apprentice carpenters.
-In 1808 slaves made up about one third of the WNY workforce Most of the enslaved worked as laborers or blacksmith strikers so Fox's decision to apprentice both Jones and Oakley in the elite ship-carpenter trade outraged the already anxious white mechanics.
+Fox, although a member of the Society of Friends or "Quakers," not only worked for the military but was a slaveholder.
+In 1803/1804 probably while working in the Gosport Navy Yard, Fox purchased three enslaved individuals: Edwin Jones, William Oakley and Betsey Doynes.
+While in Washington DC, the Fox family utilized Betsey Doynes as a servant and cook.
+Fox, to the alarm of his white workforce, broke with custom and entered Jones and Oakley as apprentice carpenters.
+In 1808 slaves made up about one third of the WNY workforce Most of the enslaved worked as laborers or blacksmith strikers, so Fox's decision to apprentice both Jones and Oakley in the elite ship-carpenter trade outraged the already anxious white mechanics.

-White mechanics resentment of Josiah Fox's employment of Blacks in skilled trades led Commodore Thomas Tingey to request on 19 March 1811, "the dismissal of all slaves, apprentices, or others, now employed as mechanics or tradesmen in this years – except those attached to the Smiths shop, and the Caulker business – two branches that we should occasionally find difficulty in filling without them."
+Their resentment of Josiah Fox's employment of Blacks in skilled trades led Commodore Thomas Tingey to request on March 19, 1811, "the dismissal of all slaves, apprentices, or others, now employed as mechanics or tradesmen in this years – except those attached to the Smiths shop, and the Caulker business – two branches that we should occasionally find difficulty in filling without them."

-Among other changes Fox endorsed were controls on waste and pilferage and he urged his master mechanics to be "careful to prevent the Timber Materials and other of the Public property in the Timber Materials and other of the Public property in the Carpenters Department from being improperly expended, Wantonly destroyed, Wasted, Injured or pillaged - He will not permit any alteration whatever to be made in any part of the Ships whilst under repair without express orders being given for that purpose."
+Among other changes Fox endorsed were controls on waste and pilferage and he urged his master mechanics to be "careful to prevent the Timber Materials and other of the Public property in the Timber Materials and other of the Public property in the Carpenters Department from being improperly expended, Wantonly destroyed, Wasted, Injured or pillaged – He will not permit any alteration whatever to be made in any part of the Ships whilst under repair without express orders being given for that purpose."
 In addition to his concerned about the dangers of fire, Fox cautioned his workers, "take care that no Fires be made by the Carpenters and others attached to them to Bend their planks but at such places as may be deemed to be most proper for that careful purpose, and he is charged to see them all extinguished by Sunset."
 Fox even went as far as to urge his employees to remember and care for their environment and to avoid throwing debris in the Potomac and Anacostia Rivers.
 He urged his carpenters: "When working afloat he is not on any authority whatever to throw over board into the River any Stage Plank & Spalls, or other useful materials; neither is he to throw any rotten stuff that will sink to the injury of the river."